Knowledge Hub

 The request for renewal has to include the name of the trade mark owner or legal representative, the trade mark registration number, the class of goods and services the mark is being renewed for, and proof of payment of the renewal fee.

-After the form is submitted and the renewal fees are payed, depending on where you decided to seek protection, the respective intellectual property offices will check your application.
+After the form is submitted and the renewal fees are paid, depending on where you decided to seek protection, the respective intellectual property offices will check your application.
 They will notify you of any problems and, if the application is successful, they will issue a certificate for the renewal of your trade mark, which will confirm your mark is registered for the subsequent 10 years.
-The trade mark renewal will be published in the Trade Mark Journal for a national application, the European Trade Mark Bulletin for an EU trademark, and the WIPO Gazette of International Marks for international trademark renewals.
+The trade mark renewal will be published in the Trade Mark Journal for a national application, the European Trade Mark Bulletin for an EU trademark, and the WIPO Gazette of International Marks for international trade mark renewals.

 It is advisable that you use a legal representative for trade mark renewals.
 For a relatively small fee a trade mark solicitor can guide you through the trade mark renewal process, ensuring you complete the form correctly before the renewal deadline.
-You could potentially lose your trade mark rights if you do not renew you trade mark in the expected time frame.
+You could potentially lose your trade mark rights if you do not renew your trade mark in the expected time frame.

 Can trade marks be renewed after the renewal deadline?